hyungmogu/udacity-cloud-devops-project-5/README.md

 - Apply load testing using Locust swarm (Done)
 - Make sure this application works using Minikube (Done)
   - [Minikube](https://minikube.sigs.k8s.io/docs/start/) is Kubernetes running on local computer.
 The author will use this to test and simulate app before deploying to AWS EKS environment.
-- Apply Prometheus and Grafana to monolith server (In Progress)
 - Convert server from monolith to microservices (In Progress)
 - Add rate limiter to microservices (In Progress)
 - Apply Prometheus and Grafana to microservice